avafinger/bananapi-zero-ubuntu-base-minimal/README.md

     * Clear instructions

+# Tips

+    * Board runs at ~60ºC when idle with HDMI, ~40ºC without HDMI enabled (*without heatsink*)
+    * issue in shell on first login: *sudo apt-get update && sudo apt-get upgrade*

 # Basic instructions to flash firmware to SD CARD

-* You need a linux box
+* You need a *linux box*
-* You need a SD CARD reader/writer
+* You need a *good* SD CARD reader/writer
+* Get a trusted brand for the SD CARD

 * insert your SD CARD into SDHC reader/writer:

-  check which devide, type in shell:
+  check which device is your SD CARD, type in shell:

 		dmesg | tail

+  An output of USB SDHC reader/writer card

 		[47484.133274]  sdc: sdc1 sdc2
 		[47488.681276] EXT4-fs (sdc1): mounted filesystem with ordered data mode.
 Opts: (null) [47488.955328] EXT4-fs (sdc2): mounted filesystem without journal.
 Opts: (null)

+  An output of internal SDHC reader/writer card

+		[ 2024.720656] mmc0: new SDHC card at address 59b4
+		[ 2024.759743] mmcblk0: mmc0:59b4 SDU1  7.52 GiB
+		[ 2024.759889]  mmcblk0: p1 p2
+		[ 2025.140282] EXT4-fs (mmcblk0p1): mounted filesystem with ordered data mode
+		[ 2025.222858] EXT4-fs (mmcblk0p2): mounted filesystem without journal

+  Your device will be in the form of: /dev/sd*X* where *X* is your *sd card letter* (b,c,d...) or /dev/mmcblk*Y* where *Y* is your device *number* (0,1,2...)

 * format the sd card: